Filmora

 Conclusion

 Conclusively, this article was a detailed guide on using Premiere Pro color matching features in videos.
 We also explored the commonly faced issues during this process and how they can be resolved.
 Afterward, this article introduced Filmora as a better alternative to Premiere Pro.
-With its user-friendly interface and diverse color-related features, it serves as a better option.
+With its user-friendly interface and diverse color-related features, it serves as a better option for anyone looking to how to match color in Premiere or between multiple clips.

 James Hogan